Itgotworse26/Pewlett-Hackard-Analysis/README.md

 Just from looking at this breakdown, a one-on-one mentorship program would be impractical due to the massive size gap between retiring staff and employees eligible for mentorship.
 Just by looking at the role of senior engineer; there are only 169 eligible senior engineers who would have to replace 29414 senior engineers.

-The number of retiring senior engineers, senior staff, and engineemeaningrs represent a massive loss of manpower, to say nothing of the loss in institional, cultural, and practical experience.
+The number of retiring senior engineers, senior staff, staff, and engineers represent a massive loss of manpower, to say nothing of the loss in institional, cultural, and practical experience.

 The reason for this wave is because the employees of Pewlett-Hackard trend towards older; a cursory search of the employees database by birthdate shows that the youngest employee is born in 1965, meaning that the youngest employee in the company is 56 years old.